 Although I like to think of this as my country home, it is actually my mother's farmhouse!
-It has been in our family, an old Etruscan one, for generations.
+It has been in our family for generations.
 To preserve this heritage is the only reason that I sold myself into slavery over thirty years ago.
 However, that is another story, one which I am in the process of writing.
 When it is finished, you can read it in the scriptorium of my domus in Rome.

 Maybe you'd like to see the pantry?